buildbot/buildbot/master/docs/relnotes/index.rst

     changes can be given a subsection of their own.

 The following are the release notes for Buildbot |version|.
+Buildbot |version| was released on September 22, 2012.

 Master
 ------